-3.1 The syntax
+5.1 The syntax

 The syntax is given in a slightly extended version of Backus-Naur form.
 Non-terminal tokens are indicated as follows: token, and terminal tokens as here: 'token'.
-A definition is of the form $non-terminal \rightarrow token-list$.
-Where one non-terminal token has several possible derivations they are indicated by $derivation1 \mid derivation2 \mid \ldots$.
+A definition is of the form $non-terminal \to token-list$.
+Where one non-terminal token has several possible derivations they are indicated by $derivation1 \mid derivation2 \mid \dots$.
 All terminal tokens are case-insensitive.
 Where there are several mutually-exclusive single-character tokens these are indicated using ['token-list'].
-Here the token-list contains single character tokens these are indicated using ['token-list'].
 Here the token-list contains single characters and/or ranges of characters marked by start-finish.
 If it starts with ^ all characters are valid except those listed. \n, \r and \t are used for the new-line, carriage-return and tab characters, following the C convention.
-So for instance the digits are represented by ['0-9'], and everything except a new-line and a tab would be represented by [' n \t'].
+So for instance the digits are represented by ['0-9'], and everything except a new-line and a tab would be represented by ['^\n\tau'].
 The end-of-file character is represented by '<EOF>', and the symbol ε is used to represent the empty token.
-The shorthand (tokens)? will be used to denote zero or one occurrences of the token or bracketed group of tokens.
-Similarly (tokens) will be used to denote zero or one occurrences.
+The shorthand (tokens)? will be used to denote zero or one occurences of the token or bracketed group of tokens.
+Similarly $(tokens)^$ will be used to denote zero or more occurrences, and (tokens)+ to denote one or more occurrences.

-3.2 The semantics
+5.2 The semantics

 This section takes each syntactical element in turn and outlines the intended meaning.
 All angles used in this section will be expressed in degrees, as is used in the files.
 This particularly applies to f coordinates.

-3.2.1 Terminal characters
+5.2.1 Terminal characters